AMH Blood Test

 Why Would I Need an AMH Blood Test?

 With an overall picture, you can set realistic expectations when retrieving eggs and understand how you’ll respond to certain medicines for IVF and egg freezing.
-So, put simply, knowing where you’re at fertility-wise will help you make the best decisions for your future.
+So, put simply, knowing where you are fertility-wise will help you make the best decisions for your future.

 What is the ovarian reserve?